jlkz/NTU_SC1015_MiniProject/README.md

 # Analyis of Plays in the NFL
 ## About
 This is a SC1015 Mini Project about the factors that affect the outcome of a play in an NFL game.
 Data of pbp-2020 and pbp-2021 was taken from (http://nflsavant.com/about.php)

+In 2021 alone, 1 team on offense will call over 1200 plays across 17 games averaging 70 plays per game Time is of the essence as information needs to be relayed to all players involved within 40s between plays.

+Coaches therefore face a lot of stress due to the importance of good play calling.
+They also face tight time constraints.
+By finding out factors that most affect the outcome of a play, we can aid coaches in making better decisions.
 ### Overview
 - Data Cleaning and Resampling
 - EDA and Data Visualisation